 - Porters Creek Trail.
 This easy hike of 4 miles starts out of Greenbrier, just east of Gatlinburg, and consists of a stroll along a rushing, cascading stream through a lush forest, with structures dating from the early settlement period of the area, and a 50-foot high waterfall known as Fern Branch Falls.

 - Chimneys Picnic Area.
 Featuring wonderful river views, this is the perfect place for a lazy picnic with friends and family.
 Chimneys Picnic Area is located on Newfound Gap Road (US-441) approximately 4.5 miles south of the Sugarlands Visitor Center.

 - Big Creek / Mouse Creek Falls.
 This trail for novice hikers is relatively smooth and features a gradual climb of only 580 feet over the two miles it takes to get to 45-foot high Mouse Creek Falls.
 The Big Creek Trail follows an old railroad built by a logging company in the early 1900s during a logging boom.
 Improved by the Civilian Conservation Corp in the 1930s, the trail is well maintained, a breeze of a trail.

 For more ideas and destinations that aren’t always hikes but offer a great way for the whole family to get outdoors, see our guides to Easy Outdoor Adventures: Fun Places for Everyone and also Easy Walks in the Smoky Mountains.

-See our Hiking in the Smokies guide for a Great Smoky Mountains National Park map that shows all the trails, with our listing of some of the best Smoky Mountains hiking trails.
+For a little more energetic adventures, see our Hiking in the Smokies guide for a Great Smoky Mountains National Park map that shows all the trails, with our listing of some of the best Smoky Mountains hiking trails.
 It’s all free to explore.
-And also see our guides to Gatlinburg Hiking Trails, and more outdoor ideas in our Smoky Mountains Activities guide.